Minecraft on Debian and Ubuntu

 [22:00:06] [Server thread/INFO]: Starting minecraft server version 1.8.8 [22:00:06] [Server thread/INFO]: Loading properties [22:00:06] [Server thread/INFO]: Default game type: SURVIVAL [22:00:06] [Server thread/INFO]: Generating keypair [22:00:07] [Server thread/INFO]: Starting Minecraft server on *:25565 ....
 [22:00:07] [Server thread/INFO]: Preparing level "world" [22:00:08] [Server thread/INFO]: Preparing start region for level 0 [22:00:09] [Server thread/INFO]: Preparing spawn area: 3% ....
 [22:00:21] [Server thread/INFO]: Preparing spawn area: 96% [22:00:22] [Server thread/INFO]: Done (14.737s)!
 For help, type "help" or "?"

-Connecting to your Minecraft Server
+Connect to your Minecraft Server

 Open your local Minecraft client.
 After logging in, click on the Multiplayer option:

 Click on Add server and enter your Linode’s IP address or domain name.
-When you’re finished click Done.
+When you’re finished click Done:

 Congratulations!
 You can now play Minecraft in a persistent world with your friends.
+For more information on working with

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.